Friday, 14 December 2018

 by Alex Langstone

-Traditional turnip lantern.
+Traditional turnip lantern and Allan apples.
 Illustration by Paul Atlas-Saunders

 Historic details of the traditional celebration of 31st October in Cornwall are scant, to say the least.
 But there does seem to be remnants of something tangible, that was marked as a calendar custom, at least during the nineteenth century.
 The Cornish language for the seasonal change at All Hallows was called Cala' Gwav, meaning the first day of winter and in Penzance and St Ives we have a couple of written accounts of how the festival of ‘Allantide’ or ‘Allan Day’ was celebrated.